-In an election of directors that is determined by the Board to be an uncontested election, any nominee for director who does not receive a greater number of votes "for" his or her election than votes "against" such election (a "Majority Against Vote") shall promptly tender his or her offer of resignation following certification of the shareholder vote.
+In an election of directors that is determined by the Board to be an uncontested election, any nominee for director who receives a greater number of votes "against" his or her election than votes "for" such election (a "Majority Against Vote") shall promptly tender his or her resignation following certification of the shareholder vote.

-The Nominating Committee shall promptly consider the resignation offer, and a range of possible responses based on the circumstances that led to the Majority Against Vote, if known, and make a recommendation to the Board concerning whether to accept or reject such resignation offer.
+The Nominating Committee shall promptly consider the resignation offer, and a range of possible responses based on the circumstances that led to the Majority Against Vote, if known, and make a recommendation to the Board concerning whether to accept or reject such resignation.
 The Board shall act on the Nominating Committee's recommendation and publicly disclose its decision with respect to such resignation offer within ninety (90) days following certification of the shareholder vote.
 The resignation, if accepted by the Board, will be effective at the time specified by the Board when it determines to accept the resignation, which effective time may be deferred until a replacement director is identified and appointed to the Board.

-Any director who tenders his or her resignation offer pursuant to this provision shall not participate in the Nominating Committee's consideration of his or her offer of resignation, if the director is a member of such committee, and the Board's action regarding whether to accept or reject the resignation offer.
-Any such director shall also not participate in consideration of any other director's offer of resignation following a Majority Against Vote at the same election unless there would be fewer than three (3) directors eligible to participate in the Board's consideration of the offer(s) of resignation.
+Any director who tenders his or her resignation pursuant to this provision shall not participate in the Nominating Committee's consideration of his or her resignation, if the director is a member of such committee, and the Board's action regarding whether to accept or reject the resignation offer.
+Any such director shall also not participate in consideration of any other director's resignation following a Majority Against Vote at the same election unless there would be fewer than three (3) directors eligible to participate in the Board's consideration of the resignation.

-However, if each member of the Nominating Committee received a Majority Against Vote at the same election, then the independent directors who did not receive a Majority Against Vote shall appoint a committee amongst themselves to consider the resignation offers and make a recommendation to the Board with respect to such offers of resignation.
+However, if each member of the Nominating Committee received a Majority Against Vote at the same election, then the independent directors who did not receive a Majority Against Vote shall appoint a committee amongst themselves to consider the resignation offers and make a recommendation to the Board with respect to such resignation.